-34. The European Council welcomes the Progress Report on the implementation of the EU Strategy "The EU and Africa: Towards a Strategic Partnership" and calls for the implementation of the priority actions for 2007 identified in the report.
-The Progress Report outlines the way forward for strengthening the EU partnership with Africa in consolidating peace, democracy and governance and supporting broad-based sustainable development on the continent.
+45. The European Council welcomes the Progress Report on the implementation of the EU Strategy "The EU and Africa: Towards a Strategic Partnership", to reflect a step change in Europe's relationship with Africa, and calls for the implementation of the priority actions for 2007 identified in the report.
+The Progress Report outlines a comprehensive way forward for strengthening the EU partnership with Africa in consolidating peace, democracy and good governance, growth, investment in people and supporting broad-based sustainable development on the continent.

-The European Council reaffirms the importance of working towards a Joint EU-Africa Strategy to be adopted at the second EU-Africa Summit in the second half of 2007 in Lisbon.
+The European Council reaffirms its commitment to working towards a Joint EU-Africa Strategy to be adopted at the second EU-Africa Summit in the second half of 2007 in Lisbon.